Abdulmumin5206/prostore/README.md

 ### Ordering and naming updates
 - Re-run `docs/seed-apple-iphone-variants.sql` to set `display_order` for models and variants and full variant names (e.g., "iPhone 15 Pro Max").
-- The admin UI will now show newest iPhone models at the top, and variant names will be full names.